eckelcu/draft-eckel-shmoo-ietf-hackathon/draft-eckel-shmoo-ietf-hackathon.md

 ### Hackathon

-A page within the meeting wiki (e.g., [https://trac.ietf.org/trac/ietf/meeting/wiki/109hackathon](https://trac.ietf.org/trac/ietf/meeting/wiki/109hackathon)) is created by the Secretariat for each Hackathon and initialized with information that is based largely on the information from the previous Hackathon.
+A page within the meeting wiki, e.g., <https://trac.ietf.org/trac/ietf/meeting/wiki/110hackathon>, is created by the Secretariat for each Hackathon and initialized with information that is based largely on the information from the previous Hackathon.
 Once created, the Hackathon Chairs update and moderate this page.
 Champions are requested and responsible for adding information about projects for which they are a champion.

 Anyone can edit the wiki by logging in using their datatracker login credentials.
 Credentials can be obtained by [requesting](https://datatracker.ietf.org/accounts/create/) a new datatracker account.

 ### Lost and Found

-A Lost and Found wiki page (e.g., [https://trac.ietf.org/trac/ietf/meeting/wiki/109hackathon/lost&found](https://trac.ietf.org/trac/ietf/meeting/wiki/109hackathon/lost&found)) is created by the Chairs for each Hackathon.
+A Lost and Found wiki page, e.g., <https://trac.ietf.org/trac/ietf/meeting/wiki/110hackathon/lost&found>, is created by the Chairs for each Hackathon.
 Participants looking for a team are encouraged to add themselves to the "Skills to Offer" table, providing some information about their skills and interests.
 This will help others with matching needs and/or interests find them.
 Champions wanting help on their projects are encouraged to add their teams to the "Skills Needed" table, providing some information about the skills they seek.

 ### Results Presentation Schedule

-A Results Presentation Schedule wiki page (e.g., [https://trac.ietf.org/trac/ietf/meeting/wiki/109hackathon/resultspresentationschedule](https://trac.ietf.org/trac/ietf/meeting/wiki/109hackathon/resultspresentationschedule)) is created by the Chairs for each Hackathon.
+A Results Presentation Schedule wiki page, e.g., <https://trac.ietf.org/trac/ietf/meeting/wiki/110hackathon/resultspresentationschedule>, is created by the Chairs for each Hackathon.
 Hackathon teams are welcome and encouraged to present their results during the Hackathon Closing.
 Hackathon teams add the name of their project and the name of the presenter to the table at the bottom of this page.

 ### In Person Only